Who doesn’t want happiness?

 Why?

-According to hugely successful Author of Secrets of the Millionaire Mind, Harv Eker, it’s because our brains are wired for survival, not happiness, therefore, happiness is a choice.
+According to the successful Author of Secrets of the Millionaire Mind, T. Harv Eker, it’s because our brains are wired for survival, and not for happiness, therefore, happiness is a choice.

 So, there’s hope.